notofonts/noto-docs/Noto-Weight-Width-Style-Specification.md

 For this specification we define family name and the complete style names without abbreviation.
 The software used for generating font files, will create name table specific names and handle abbreviation where necessary.

-With this information as background, here is what we propose for a set of naming guidelines.
+With this information as background, here is a set of naming guidelines.

 #### Family Name {#family-name}